LearnedVector/behavioral_cloning/README.md

 ![alt text][image1]

+An Interesting finding is that I did not normalize my data set and I still received the satisfactory results.
+I did have to use a larger correction steering angle for the left and right camera images for it to work.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 3 as evidenced by the model training loss or validation loss was barely changing.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.